rista404/test-repo/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: Request a feature 💡
+name: "Request a feature 💡"
 about: You've an idea and think we should add it.
 Great!
 We'd love to hear it!

 ---

 ## Feature Request